 Electrical Engineering 130 — Integrated-Circuit Devices (4 Units)

 EE130 aims to explain the physics which governs semiconductors, including bipolar junction transistors, MOS transistors, and other FETs.
 There is heavy emphasis on MOSFETs, and it covers band diagrams, electron behavior, and a number of different effects that can take place within the MOSFET in different regions of operation.
-For reference, it is much like approximately the first third of EE105 in terms of content.

-From the course catalog: The course is designed to provide the electronic device knowledge to students who may pursue IC design, semiconductor fabrication, or research and development of electronic devices, MEMS, or optoelectronics.
+From the course catalog: The course is designed to provide electronic device knowledge to students who may pursue IC design, semiconductor fabrication, or research and development of electronic devices, MEMS, or optoelectronics.

 - Semiconductor electronics